Shutong-Song/Bike-rental-App/README.md

 ![cluster2](img/bike03.png)

 2. marker hover feature
-    - when hover on the bike station maker, show the station rental traffics
+    - when hover on the bike station maker, show the rental traffic on each hovered station
     ![hoverStation](img/bike06.png)

 3. stations inside a radius